 In 2018 the State of Alaska's statutes regarding Relocations Assistance procedures were updated to match the Moving Ahead for Progress in the 21st Century (MAP-21) Federal Transportation Bill of 2012.
-The January 2019 version of the Right-of-Way Manual reflects the changes to State law.
+Those statutory changes are reflected in this Manual.
 The new Alaska law under AS 34.60 now refers directly to 42 USC 4622 as amended and 42 USC 4624 as amended.
-The primary changes revolve around higher maximum payments for relocation and reestablishment, purchase price differentials for homeowners, rental supplements for tenants, and eligibility for payments and mortgage differentials.
+The primary changes revolve around higher maximum payments for relocation and re-establishment, purchase price differentials for homeowners, rental supplements for tenants, and eligibility for payments and mortgage differentials.
 Alaska is more generous than the Federal requirements with regard to mortgage differential eligibility, treating 90-day and 180-day occupants equivalently.
 The 2018 changes to AS 34.60 are retroactive to 1 October 2014.
+In addition, effective 26 August 2021, the schedule for Fixed Residential Moving Costs raised the payments due to eligible persons (see Sec.
+7.14.2 and Claim for Fixed Moving Expenses and Dislocation Allowance (Residential) Form 25A-R753).
+This chapter also draws attention to the Uniform Act's broad definition of "person" as it applies to both residential and non-residential parties (such as businesses and farms) and the requirement to comply with Housing of Last Resort.